Use of copula to model within-study association in bivariate meta-analysis of binomial data at the aggregate level a Bayesian approach and application to surrogate endpoint evaluation: Simulation study

 \subsection{Key findings}

 A short summary of the key findings from the simulation study is given below: \begin{itemize}

 \item The simulation study showed that the normal approximation fails for binary outcomes when the proportions of events are close to one or zero.
-This confirms findings by Hamza \emph{et al}. \cite{hamza2008binomial} for the univariate case and extends their finding to the bivariate cases.
+This confirms findings by Hamza \emph{et al}. \cite{hamza2008binomial} for the univariate case and extends their finding to the bivariate setting for binomial RCT data on two outcomes and two treatment arms.
 In our simulation study we focused on the performance of the parameters describing the between-studies variability: the between-studies correlation $\rho_b$ and heterogeneity parameters $\tau_{1}$, $\tau_{2}$.
-When the proportions of events are close to 0.5 ($\eta_{1,2}=0$), there is no clear difference between BRMA model and BRMA-BC as they performed very similarly and sufficiently well.
-However, when the proportions of events are high, BRMA yielded poor coverages, large RMSEs and biased estimates of $\rho_{b}$, $\tau_{1,2}$ $d_{1,2}$ and $\delta_{1i,2i}$.
-Therefore, BRMA model is not appropriate to estimate the study level association for binary outcomes with very large probabilities of events.
+When the average proportions of events were 0.5, there was no clear difference between BRMA model and BRMA-BC as they performed very similarly and sufficiently well.
+However, when the average proportions of events were increased to 0.95.
+BRMA model was not appropriate to estimate the between-studies parameters as it resulted in poor coverage probabilities i.e, its 95\% were more inflated than they should have been, large RMSEs and downwardly biased estimates of $\rho_{b}$, $\tau_{1,2}$ and $d_{1,2}$.